What is epilepsy?

 Drug-resistant epilepsy

-- Affects 40% of epilepsy patients (~1.2M US adults)
+- Affects ~1.1m adult epilepsy patients in the US

 - Defined as failure to achieve seizure freedom after two adequate anti-seizure medication (ASM) trials